ichscheine/goAIME/.github/instructions/systemInstruction.instructions.md

 ---
 Coding standards, domain knowledge, and preferences that AI should follow.

+- never update the .env file automatically!!!
+- conda activate goAIME
+- use python instead of python3
+- minimize the file and code changes
+- follow my prompts closely, do not change anything else

 - Follow best practices for code organization and structure.
 - Use meaningful variable and function names.
 - Write modular, reusable code components.